• Q&A QUIZZES

 Saudi Arabia

-In the world of mountaineering, what are referred to as the seven summits?
+271. In the world of mountaineering, what are referred to as the seven summits?

-the highest mountains of each of the seven continents
+Highest mountains of the seven continents

 Summiting all of them is regarded as a mountaineering challenge, first postulated as such in the 1980s by Richard Bass.

-Three of the ten largest islands in the world belong to which country?
+272. Three of the ten largest islands in the world belong to which country?

 Canada - with Baffin (5th largest), Victoria (9th largest) and Ellesmere (10th largest)